Date and time: Date for 2019 to be confirmed.

-This workshop will be of interest to professional staff working in mental health and social services, criminal justice system, prisons and forensic mental health services who have experience with risk assessment, in particular the HCR-20 version 2 and other SPJ measures.
+This workshop will be of interest to professional staff working in mental health and social services, the criminal justice system, prisons and forensic mental health services who have experience with risk assessment, in particular the HCR-20 version 2 and other SPJ measures.

 It will be of particular interest to professionals who currently use the HCR-20 regularly and are hoping to make the transition to version 3.

 Following the training, participants will be able to: